JimPresting/Supabase-n8n-Self-Hosted-Integration/README.md

 4. Save the firewall rule.

-## Step 2: Get the Supabase Connection String
+## Step 2: Get the Supabase Connection String (Supabase Cloud Account)

 1. Log in to your **Supabase Dashboard**.
 2. Navigate to your project and click the **Connect** button in the header.